Broccode/acci_eaf/docs/docusaurus-docs/architecture/index.md

 ## Getting Started

-Begin with the [Domain-Driven Design guide](/architectural-principles/ddd) to understand how to model your business domain, then explore how [Hexagonal Architecture](/architectural-principles/hexagonal) helps organize your code structure.
+Begin with the [Domain-Driven Design guide](/architecture/domain-driven-design) to understand how to model your business domain, then explore how [Hexagonal Architecture](/architecture/hexagonal-architecture) helps organize your code structure.

 _This documentation provides guidance for implementing these principles within the ACCI EAF context._

+Welcome to the architectural hub for the ACCI Enterprise Application Framework (EAF).
+This section provides in-depth guidance on the core principles that shape EAF services.

+### How to Read This Section

+This section is designed for both learning and reference.
+If you are new to these concepts, we recommend reading them in the following order:

+1. **Start with the EAF Overview** to get a high-level picture of the framework's goals and design philosophy.
+2. Begin with the [Domain-Driven Design guide](/architecture/domain-driven-design) to understand how to model your business domain.
+3. [Hexagonal Architecture](/architecture/hexagonal-architecture) helps organize your code structure.
+4. Finally, dive into **CQRS/ES** and **TDD** for advanced patterns and practices.